Beyond the Mat: Fate of the wrestlers profiled

 In the years after the film was released, the three wrestlers primarily profiled continued their lives largely on the same path.
 Foley retired from full-time competition in 2000, at age 34, due to health concerns related to his hardcore style of wrestling, as well as him and his wife Colette (who was featured in the film with their two older children) having two more children after the film was released.
-He had, however, wrestled on occasion afterward.
+He had, however, wrestled on occasion afterward, but retired from in-ring competition in 2012.
 Foley was inducted into the WWE Hall of Fame on April 6, 2013, and maintains a relatively successful circuit of stand-up comedy and speaking tours.
 He is also a New York Times Best Seller author.

 As the epilogue of the film mentioned, Funk's retirement lasted three months.
 Funk went on to participate in several more retirement matches, the most recent on September 22, 2017, at age 73.
 Along with his brother Dory Funk, Jr., Funk was inducted into the WWE Hall of Fame in 2009.

 Roberts' drug and alcohol use increased after the film was released.
 In 2004, Roberts faced a charge of "causing unnecessary suffering" after his snake, "Damien", was allowed to starve to death in the garage of his London Colney home.
 In 2007, WWE initiated a policy to pay all expenses for any former WWWF/WWF/WWE performer who needed to enter into any form of drug rehabilitation.
 According to various wrestling news reports, as well as his own MySpace page, Roberts was placed in a 14-week voluntary rehab program by WWE as of December 10, 2007.
 In May 2008, Jim Ross reported that, "Jake Roberts has been doing well the past few weeks, after completing a treatment program."
 In 2012, Roberts moved in with fellow wrestler Diamond Dallas Page to receive help with getting his life back on track.
 In 2013, Scott Hall joined Roberts' rehabilitative efforts by also moving into Page's home, which has been nicknamed the "accountability crib".
 This is documented in the film The Resurrection of Jake the Snake.